This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Mosque of Abu Haggag

-Before you leave the Courtyard of Ramses II, make sure to look up to your left, you will be able to see the Mosque of Abu Haggag, basically sitting on top of the colonnades of the Courtyard of Ramses II.
+As you stand in the awe-inspiring Courtyard of Ramses II within Luxor Temple, make sure to look up to your left.
+You will be able to see the Mosque of Abu Haggag, basically sitting on top of the colonnades of the Courtyard of Ramses II.

 The Mosque of Abu Haggag / What to See at Luxor Temple